insraq/dota2bots/README.md

-# Dota 2 Bot Scripts
+# ExtremePush - Dota 2 Bot Scripts

 The aim of this bot is for extreme [pushing](http://dota2.gamepedia.com/Pushing).
 You can download the bot with name "ExtremePush" on workshop.